jliu64/uacs-lynx-compression/reader/HOW-TO-USE.md

 The handling of source and read-write operands is similar.

 #### Operand types
-The type of an operand `op` is given by `op->type`.
+The type of an operand `op` is given by `op.type`.
 Its possible values are given by

 ``` C
 typedef enum {